-It is not recommended to download (or install) any programs or files using third party software downloaders, installers and other similar tools (other examples are provided above).
-The safest way to do that is to use official and trustworthy websites.
-It is also important to update installed software through implemented functions or tools that are designed by official developers.
-Website links and/or files that are included in irrelevant emails should not be opened.
-Typically, those emails are being sent from unknown, suspicious addresses and disguised as important, official.
-Licensed (paid) software should be activated properly, it is not legal to use third party ('cracking') tools for that and they often cause damage to computers by installing malware.
-Also, we recommend to scan operating system with a reputable antivirus or anti-spyware software regularly and always keep it up-to-date.
-If your computer is already infected with Decrypme, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Do not download or install any programs or files using third party software downloaders, installers, or other such tools (other examples are provided above).
+The safest way is to use official and trustworthy websites.
+Update installed software through implemented functions or tools designed by official developers.
+Website links and/or files included in irrelevant emails should not be opened.
+Typically, these emails are sent from unknown, suspicious addresses and disguised as important, official.
+Licensed (paid) software should be activated properly.
+It is illegal to use third party ('cracking') tools and they often cause damage to computers by installing malware.
+Scan operating systems with reputable antivirus or anti-spyware software and keep it up-to-date.
+If your computer is already infected with Decrypme, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

 Appearance of "HOW_TO_OPEN_FILES.html" file (GIF):

 All your data are encrypted!